ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

     table(
       columns: (20%, 40%, 40%),
       [#text(fill: white)[*Action*]], [#text(fill: white)[*Description*]], [#text(fill: white)[*Timing Requirement*]],
-      [Child Module Advertisement], [Initial advertisement on start up.\ \ Re-advertising after pairing button is clicked.], [The advertisements will run for X seconds, after which a timeout will be issued, requiring the press of the pairing button once again.], [Temperature Warnings],[Issue temperature warnings as soon as it reaches critical values],[No specific timing, but must report warning the moment is acknowledges abnormal temperature.], [User→Game action],[The time it takes to press a button and have it register in the game.],[Standard controllers work with around 10-20ms, so aiming to replicate a similar time will prevent the game from feeling slow.]
+      [Child Module Advertisement], [Initial advertisement on start up.\ \ Re-advertisement after pairing button is clicked.], [The advertisements will run for X seconds, after which a timeout will be issued, requiring the press of the pairing button.], [Temperature Warnings],[Issue temperature warnings as soon as it reaches critical values],[No specific timing, but must report warning the moment abnormal temperature is detected.], [User→Game action],[The time it takes to press a button and have it register in the game.],[Standard controllers work with around 10-20ms, so aiming to replicate a similar time will prevent the game from feeling slow.]
       ),
       caption: [Timing Requirements]